ripple/opensource.ripple.com/snippets/_evm-sidechain-disclaimer.md

 :::attention Attention

-The _EVM compatible sidechains_ implementation  is a proof of concept extension to the XRP Ledger protocol and is for development purposes only.
+The _EVM compatible sidechain_ implementation  is a proof of concept extension to the XRP Ledger protocol and is for development purposes only.
 There is no official amendment currently and it is not available on the production Mainnet.
 The EVM compatible sidechain bridge is connected to the XRP Ledger Devnet.
 Do not send transactions in Mainnet.